European Communities Act 1972

 (a) supply a label and a fiche which comply with the Regulations and the EC Directive; and

 (b) produce technical documentation which is sufficient to enable the accuracy of the information contained in the label and the fiche to be assessed.
-The documentation must remain available for inspection for a at least 5 years after the date the product was last manufactured.
+The documentation must remain available for inspection for at least 5 years after the date the product was last manufactured.

 Dealers must make the fiche available in the product brochure or any literature which accompanies the product when sold to end-users, and when a product is displayed they must attach the label in a clearly visible specified position (Reg.
 8).